-A registered nurse who won a seat in Congress in 2010 on the promise to repeal the Affordable Care Act (ACA), Renee Ellmers was part of a huge freshman class that catapulted the Republican Party into the House majority.
+A registered nurse who won a seat in Congress in 2010 on the promise to repeal the Affordable Care Act (ACA), Renee Ellmers was part of a large freshman class that catapulted the Republican Party into the House majority.
 In her three terms, Ellmers worked to overturn regulations on community doctors and regional insurers from her seat as chair of the Healthcare and Technology Subcommittee of the Small Business Committee.
-She became an ally of Republican leadership, and took risks supporting necessary legislation that her most conservative constituents often opposed.
+She became an ally of Republican leadership and took risks supporting legislation that her most conservative constituents often opposed.
 “I’m an effective member of Congress that uses common sense and cares about my constituents,” she said late in her House career.
 “It’s not an issue of conservatism to me.
 I use my conservatism as a tool for good policy to fix problems in Washington.”1

-Ellmers kept a full schedule on the Hill.
+Ellmers worked long days on the Hill.
 Getting to know her colleagues in the House was also a revelatory experience.
 “I think that folks back home see those that are here in Washington as more characters than actual individuals with families and mortgage payments,” she told the New York Times.
 “I wasn’t expecting people to be as down to earth as they are.
 We’re not disconnected.
 We really understand what Americans are going through.”23 Early on, she developed a close working relationship with party leaders in the House, and later chaired the Republican Women’s Policy Committee.
 Although she had been critical of the decision to raise the debt ceiling during her first campaign for the House in 2010, Ellmers helped convince wary Members to support Speaker John A. Boehner’s proposal to raise the debt ceiling in 2011.24

-In 2016, federal courts forced North Carolina to redraw its congressional map, and in the process a substantial chunk of voters were from the Thirteenth District into Ellmers’ Second District—it was such a big change that one election analysis estimated that the new Second District only housed 15 percent of Ellmers’ original constituency.
+In 2016 federal courts forced North Carolina to redraw its congressional map, and in the process, a substantial chunk of voters were moved from the Thirteenth District into Ellmers’s Second District—it was such a big change that one election analysis estimated that the new Second District only housed 15 percent of Ellmers’s original constituency.
 As a result, the incumbent from the Thirteenth District, George E. B. Holding, opted to challenge Ellmers in the nearby Second.
 Ellmers, who was an early supporter of Donald J. Trump in the Republican presidential primary and who accepted Trump’s endorsement of her own candidacy, was criticized for not being conservative enough in Congress.
-On Election Day, Ellmers lost to Holding by roughly 30 percent in the Republican primary.30 In 2017, she joined the Department of Health and Human Services as the director of region 4 based in Atlanta, Georgia.31
+Ellmers lost to Holding by roughly 30 percent in the Republican primary.29

-1Politics in America, 2014 (Washington, DC: CQ-Roll Call, Inc., 2013): 725–726.
-Quotation from Catherine Ho, “Here’s What Happens When a Tea Party Darling Is Recast As an Enemy,” 5 June 2016, Washington Post: A4.
+1Politics in America, 2014 (Washington, DC: CQ-Roll Call, Inc., 2013): 725–726; quotation from Catherine Ho, “Here’s What Happens When a Tea Party Darling Is Recast as an Enemy,” 5 June 2016, Washington Post: A4.

 2“Renee Ellmers, U.S. Congress,” Geni.com, accessed 12 November 2019, https://www.geni.com/people/Renee-Ellmers-U-S-Congress/6000000019775005085; Florence Gilkeson, “Our New Coble?
-Moore in Line to Joint Ellmers’ Debut,” 18 September 2011, The Pilot (Southern Pines, NC): n.p.; Almanac of American Politics, 2012 (Chicago: University of Chicago Press, 2011): 1208–1209; “Economy, Creating Jobs Big Issues in District 2 Congressional Race,” 18 October 2010, Wilson Daily Times (NC): n.p.
+Moore in Line to Join Ellmers’ Debut,” 18 September 2011, Pilot (Southern Pines, NC): n.p.; Almanac of American Politics, 2012 (Chicago: University of Chicago Press, 2011): 1208–1209; “Economy, Creating Jobs Big Issues in District 2 Congressional Race,” 18 October 2010, Wilson Daily Times (NC): n.p.

 3“Economy, Creating Jobs Big Issues in District 2 Congressional Race”; Politics in America, 2014: 725.